SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 Reconciled with the worktree on 2026-08-31.

 - [~] The bounded container reader, still-image path, sequence parser, AV1 decoder, color pipeline, presentation pipeline, and broad AV1 test suite exist locally.
-- [~] The inter-frame decoder contains implementations for single-reference prediction, compound references, inter-intra prediction, selectable compound blending, OBMC, scaled references, local warped motion, and global motion.
-These downstream paths must not be called verified until the single-reference checkpoint below is corrected and rerun.
+- [~] The inter-frame decoder has verified checkpoints through wedge compound prediction.
+Difference-weighted compound prediction, OBMC, scaled references, local warped motion, and global motion exist locally but remain open until their ordered checkpoints below are completed.
 - [~] Loop filtering, CDEF, super-resolution, restoration, film grain, layered presentation, alpha composition, and color conversion exist locally.
 Shared-source cleanup changed the current tree, so final production-path verification is open.
 - [~] AV1 writer primitives, forward transforms, symbol encoding, and tile-writing source exist locally, but they are not connected to the public encoder.
 - [ ] The public AV1 encoder is not implemented.
 HeifEncoderCore.Encode throws NotSupportedException when AV1 is selected.
 - [x] Patented codec production code, registrations, tests, benchmarks, fixtures, reference outputs, and notices were manually deleted and committed by `78a74d448`.
 - [x] Remaining task-created HM, HEVC, libheif, GPAC, Nokia, FFmpeg, Pillow HEIF, libavif-build, and libjpeg-build directories were traced to their creation commands in the recovered Codex session history and deleted on 2026-08-31.
 The user-provided repositories and all libaom-only source, build, and reference data were left untouched.
-- [~] A PNG metadata-suppression fix and three HEIF/AV1 diagnostic-save call-site corrections are implemented in the current worktree.
-The exact 34 cases that failed in the net11.0 ARM CI job now pass in Release, but these changes are not yet committed and are not decoder or encoder completion evidence.
+- [x] The PNG metadata-suppression fix and three HEIF/AV1 diagnostic-save call-site corrections passed the exact 34 net11.0 ARM CI cases and were committed with the single-reference checkpoint as `54bb6cbe59bd113058854a3ee31448cf61f462ca`.
+They are infrastructure evidence, not decoder or encoder completion evidence.
 - [ ] The complete decoder and encoder release matrix is not complete.

 ## Immediate execution queue